-Too much inventory incurs extra holding and capital cost (money tied up in inventory that cannot be used for anything else).
+Too much inventory incurs extra holding costs and capital costs (money tied up in inventory that cannot be used for anything else).
 Not having enough inventory impacts the ability to manufacture goods or provide customers with product.
-In order to successfully manage inventory levels, it's essential to learn how to use the safety stock formula.
+In order to successfully manage inventory levels, it’s essential to learn how to use the safety stock formula.

 What is Safety Stock?

 Safety stock is simply extra inventory beyond expected demand.

 Entrepreneurs and Operations Managers carry safety stock to prevent stockouts, caused by:

 - Variability in lead times for raw materials

 Calculating all of these variables can become a bit complex, partially because there are multiple formulas for determining safety stock and how to factor it into order quantities.
 However, in this article, I will provide the most comprehensive explanation the safety stock formula and how it fits in the ordering process.

 Factoring the cost of inventory stockout is important for understanding the role safety stock plays in the ordering process.

 It’s not uncommon for managers to rely on gut instinct or an educated guess to determine how much extra inventory to keep.
 Without properly calculating safety stock, the likelihood of a stockout drastically increases.